 Quickstart

-This quick start guide illustrates an end-to-end example of setting up a Polytomic sync.
+This quickstart guide illustrates an end-to-end example of setting up a Polytomic sync from HubSpot to a PostgreSQL database.

 Setup

-Generate an API key in the your user settings panel.
+Generate an API key in your user settings panel.
 For more information, see the authentication section.

 Set the API token as an environment variable: